Skip to content

 Workshops and seminars have different attendance requirements, so please reach out to the relevant contact person to find out whether you will be able to participate.

-This workshop engages key questions in comparative law, using as focal points the study of Chinese and Islamic law and legal history.
-Students read examples of influential scholarship in each field both for their importance and as a vehicle for thinking about methodological issues in comparative work in general.
-Students also have the opportunity to engage several leading scholars in each field who will present works-in-progress.
+This workshop will examine key questions in comparative law, using as focal points the study of Chinese, Islamic and African law, and legal history.
+Students will read examples of influential scholarship in each field both for their importance and as a vehicle for thinking about methodological issues in comparative work in general.
+Students will also have the opportunity to engage several leading scholars in each field, as well as scholars earlier in their career, who will present works-in-progress.

 Our sessions will operate on the assumption that all in attendance will have read the paper(s) that form the basis of any given day’s discussion.
 If you would like a copy of any paper (which should be available 10 days prior to the session at which it will be discussed) , please contact Emma Johnson.